Share

 Claim-payment example:

-• They will receive a payment for $50,000 (the covered damage, less the deductible, up to the limit purchased).
+• They will receive a payment for $5,000 (the covered damage, less the deductible, up to the limit of insurance purchased).

 Loss of Use Optional (Included with Personal Property Coverage)